dylanaraps/pure-bash-bible/README.md

 "$OSTYPE"
 ```

-## Get the current working directory.
+## Get the current working directory

 This is an alternative to the `pwd` built-in.